marcelpatrick/IsaacLab-basic-tutorials/README.md

     cartpole_cfg.prim_path = "/World/Origin.*/Robot"
 ```
 ### 1.4: Attribute Config to each Instance
-- So at run time, Isaac creates one folder and file for each instance, fetches each, and attributes to them control attributes defined in the downloaded config files.
+- So at run time, Isaac:
+  -  creates one folder and file for each instance,
+  -  fetches each instance by its path,
+  -  Loads the USD file from the given path in the config file
+  -  Spawns robot instances into the stage under ``/World/OriginX/Robot``
+  -  Applies to them actuator/control settings defined in the copied config files.
 - Each robot instance already comes with a template USD file in the project tree.
 But this file only contains basic physical attributes (body, geometry, links, joints, mass etc), not control attributes (actuator type, control mode (PD, velocity, torque), joint grouping, drive parameters etc).
 These control attributes come from the downloaded config files.
 ```python
     # To each found robot